socialityCoop/components-library/README.md

 # WordPress Components Library
-Little pieces of code making our lifes easier in Sociality
+Little pieces of code making our lives in Sociality easier

 ## Calendar
 Functionality related to calendar funtionality